snakemode/depict-it/readme.md

   context: handlerContext
 });
 ```
-It's a function, because we're going to pass in our Ably connection inside the `handlerContext` parameter here, but it returns a fully created `GameStateMachine` instance for us to run in our `Vue.js` app.

-You can see we have our game defined as a series of handlers in the sample above.
+It is a function because we're going to pass in our Ably connection inside the `handlerContext` parameter here, but it returns a fully created `GameStateMachine` instance to run in the Vue.js app.
+The game is defined as a series of handlers in the sample above.
 Each of these game handlers are `imported` from the `DepictIt.handlers.js` file.
-The game handlers themselves are a couple of hundred lines of code long in total.

-Each `Handler` has access to an `ably client` that we're going to supply as a property called `channel` in our `context` object, and our game works by having the `hosting players browser` keep track of where all the `game hands` are, sending players `p2p messages` to make the client code in their browsers prompt the players for input.
+Each `Handler` has access to an `ably client` supplied as a property called `channel` in our `context` object, and the game works by having the hosting player's browser keep track of where all the `game hands` are, sending players `p2p messages` to make the client code in their browsers prompt the players for input.

 Each of these messages looks similar: